jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 Replace occurrences of that message with whatever you like.

-If you want a fully functional version of the app, you also must supply your own Twitter API keys.
+If you want a fully functional version of the app, you must supply your own Twitter API keys.
 To sign up for API keys, [go to Twitter Application Management][27].
 When you have the API keys, you can replace the keys that are in the tweeter variable, which starts at line 22.

-When you're finished, press Ctrl + S (or Command + S on a Mac) to make sure that everything is saved..
+When you're finished, save your work by pressing Ctrl + S (or Command + S on a Mac).

 ---
 <a name='push'></a>